Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 Multi byte integers are transmitted as big endian.
 Values that would require decimal places are transmitted in smaller units (e.g. mV instead of V).
 The table underneath explains the message format used.
-We provide a JavaScript reference implementation of a decoder for the data packages as easy to use download9, which can be used directly for decoding in The Things Network.
+We provide a JavaScript reference implementation of a decoder for the data packages as easy to use download, which can be used directly for decoding in The Things Network.